dasarpai/old.dasarpai.github.io/_draft/WIA/WIP/Karma-Vedantic-Perspective.md

 Generally be here people say that good Karma increases pleasure and joy and bad Karma brings pain and suffering.
 But we need to understand first we do the Karma and then its result come.
 Shuddh challenge is at the time of doing Karma how do I know this Karma will bring joy and pleasure not the pain and suffering,  in other words we are interested in doing what is good Karma and what is bad Karma.

- what is the definition of good and bad for you it it same throat your life changed over the period of time when you became more matured.
+What is the definition of good and bad for you it it same throat your life changed over the period of time when you became more matured.
 If it has not change for you throughout your life then it means you are stuck to the moral code of conduct given in the books and description and you miss the life.
 But if you find it changed then ask yourself will it remain same for next 5 year 10 year or 20 years?

  the word could or bad is subjected and it is used to describe and adjectify the world around.
 That is extremely difficult to know the objective reality of the existence but whatever we describe is the subjective reality.  it means the word good and bad is very subjective.  in this situation how to find the Karma which I am doing or about to do is good Karma or bad Karma?

- Is not doing a Karma also a Karma if yes then how?  suppose you are my good friend one day I beat you after long time in your office and your assistance bring coffee and snacks for me and I say I just have taken my breakfast 15 minute before.
-And you tell me that why I have not told you that you have taken breakfast if you could have told me I could have plan lunch with you.  now my not telling to you that I have taken a breakfast is a Karma or not?
-If it is not akarma then this not doing should not have any result but we know it has result.
+Is not doing a Karma also a Karma if yes then how?
+Suppose you are my long time very good friend.
+One day I come to your home and over some discussion I slap you friendly for some reason.
+After this incident, your helper enter into our room bring coffee and snacks for me.
+But, I say I just have taken my breakfast 15 minute before, I will not eat and drink anything now.
+And you tell me that why I have not told you that you have taken breakfast.
+We are meeting after so many years.
+Now you deserve a slap from me.
+If you could have told me I could have planned lunch with you.  now my not telling to you that I have taken a breakfast is a Karma or not?
 The result depends upon how do you take my refusal of accepting coffee and snacks.
-If it is karma can it is very difficult to say what is not Karma.
-While sitting before you I am not twin thousands of things and this not telling is also one of those.
+If it is karma then it is very difficult to say what is not Karma.

 Shloka below is from Bhagavad Gita 4.16.  and it tells Extremely difficult to know what is karma and with but akarma.  but but the Bhagwan Krishna says Karma Is that by knowing which you become free from  bad or inauspicious